ingararntzen/timingdocs/docs/source/index.rst

    let to = new TimingObject({provider: timing_provider});

-Timing objects may be connected to remote timing resources, i.e. timing resources which live outside the browsing context, for instance online hosted timing resources.
-This is done by initializing the timing object with a :ref:`timingprovider`.
+Timing objects may be connected to remote timing resources, i.e. timing resources which live outside the browsing context, for instance hosted by an online timing service.
+This is done by initializing the timing object with a *TimingProvider*.
 Timing providers are proxy objects to external timing resources, allowing timing objects to be used across different service implementations for timing resources.

+- :ref:`timingprovider`
+- :ref:`timingprovider-api`

 Dataset and Sequencer
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""